thisisfrank/shortlistbetacursor/README.md

 # NETLIFY TEST: This is a test change to verify Netlify auto-deploy with correct base directory
 # TEST: This is a test change to verify commit and deploy workflow

-An AI-powered recruitment platform that connects clients with expert sourcers to find top-tier candidates quickly and efficiently.
+An AI-powered recruitment that connects clients with expert sourcers to find top-tier candidates quickly and efficiently.

 ## 🚀 Features